talon-one/talon_one.js/docs/ManagementApi.md

 > InlineResponse2004 createCouponsForMultipleRecipients(applicationId, campaignId, body, opts)

-Create Coupons for Multiple Recipients
+Create coupons for multiple recipients

 Create coupons according to some pattern for up to 1000 recipients.